Mediation

 Less Stress, Less Money, Less Time-Mediation!

 Nicole Vette is a Florida Family Law Certified Mediator and can help you resolve your family law case quickly.
 Sometimes this can be done without the unnecessary expenditure of fees on litigation.
 Mediation is a confidential, neutral and voluntary process where parties involved in a family law dispute attempt to reach agreements on issues.
 As the mediator, I will assist both parties in exploring options to resolve problems, and will help to provide creative solutions to the points the parties disagree on.
-Our experienced family law firm in Boynton Beach charges $200 an hour for mediation services or $1,200 flat rate for a full day.
+Mediation charges are $200 an hour for mediation services or $1,200 flat rate for a full day.
 When the settlement is reached I assist with the preparation of the parenting plan (if applicable) and mediated marital settlement agreement.

 What is mediation?
 When parties to a marital divorce, child custody dispute or family law matter disagree you can hire a mediator. this is a neutral third party trained in assisting with conflict resolution.
 When I mediate, I propose creative solutions to help with resolving the dispute.
 Mediation is a confidential process so that offers and negotiations cannot be disclosed to third parties or to the court.
 It is a voluntary process and requires both parties to be motivated to reaching resolution.
 If parties cannot settle then mediation ends.
 There is no ruling at the end or required outcome.
 Mediation is a more affordable option as compared to contested litigation.
 You can use mediation to resolve disputes involved with divorce cases and custody matters.
 I offer in-person mediation, as well as Zoom mediation.